MatthewK100000/RatingsModel/README.md

 (0, 0)
 ```
-Since the ``monte_carlo_test`` method tried to construct a confidence interval about something that had no estimated variance, it yields a degenerate confidence interval, which has no mass under it even though the ``confidence`` argument is constrained to be nonzero.
+Since the ``monte_carlo_test`` method tried to construct a confidence interval about something that had no estimated variance, which happens when all the monte-carlo samples are the same, it yields a degenerate confidence interval.
+This interval has no mass under it even though the ``confidence`` argument is constrained to be nonzero.
 This is okay, since there is a high degree of certainty that the actual p-value is less than 1e-6.

+To summarize, statistically speaking, people are overwhelmingly satisfied with this product.

 ### RightGeometricCountPrior

 ### Custom Count Prior